CDC Expected To Issue New Guidance Suggesting All Americans Wear Masks In Everyday Life, Medical Author Claims

 This drew pushback from groups who called the suggestion dangerous, with others criticizing the federal government for its failure to properly prepare for the outbreak.

-The CDC has not yet given an indication that will will issue a new guidance, but the report from McCarthy was also met with some criticism among those who believe that the federal agency is trying to coordinate with President Donald Trump in his suggestion to have the nation reopened by Easter.
+The CDC has not yet given an indication that it will issue a new guidance, but the report from McCarthy was also met with some criticism from those who believe that the federal agency is trying to coordinate with Donald Trump in his suggestion to have the nation reopened by Easter.

 If this is true it will not be motivated by health concerns or scientific fact or protecting the public.
 The mask is a Trump smokescreen to push his agenda to "open" the country.